pcourbin-teaching/Zephyr_STM32/README.md

 - [NoGUI](NoGUI/) - Using the 2 LEDs on the board and the button.
    - 3 tasks are created:
      - 1 task per LED with sporadic lighting (using k_msleep)
-     - 1 task allowing to light the 2 LEDs when the button has been pressed (using interruption).
+     - 1 task allowing lighting the 2 LEDs when the button has been pressed (using interruption).
   - [Un overlay](NoGUI/zephyr/boards/stm32f429i_disc1.overlay) is defined to show how to add the declaration of a new external LED, not used in the proposed code.
 - [WithGUI](WithGUI/) - Using the board screen and an external sensor [BME680](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/) connected in I2C.
   - Screen: